Kreedzt/rwrs-another-page-v2/README.md

 ## Overview

-RWRS Another Page provides a pure and efficient way to browse Running with Rifles game servers and player statistics.
+Robin web provides a pure and efficient way to browse Running with Rifles game servers and player statistics.
 Built with modern web technologies, it offers:

 - Real-time server list with auto-refresh capability
 - Player leaderboard browsing with comprehensive statistics